How to choose a financial advisor

 4. Research financial advisor fees

 Financial advisors have a variety of fee structures.
-No one structure is “better” than another, but it’s important to understand how your financial advisor is compensated.
+It’s important to understand how your financial advisor is compensated.

 5. Create a list of questions to ask

-There are two kinds of questions you should ask to gauge how well you and a potential advisor will work together.
+There are two kinds of questions to consider asking to gauge how well you and a potential advisor will work together, practical questions and relational questions.

-Practical questions help you understand how the advisor runs their business:
+Asking practical questions like the following can help you understand how the advisor runs their business:

-- What services do they offer?
-Estate planning strategies, wealth strategies, and education savings strategies are all examples of investment services.
+• What services do they offer?
+Review of estate considerations, wealth strategies, and education savings strategies are all examples of services.

-- What investment products do they offer?
-Planning your investments is a service; the investments themselves are products.
+• What investment products do they offer?
+Creating a financial strategy for your investments is a service; the investments themselves are products.
 Investment products might include specific accounts, stocks, bonds, CDs, mutual funds, exchange-traded funds, insurance, and annuities.

 Relational questions can help ensure you and an advisor align on a mutual investing approach: